impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 version-name'.
 ```

+We see the usage instructions printed a 2nd time, in addition to the first time that we expected, because that's what is supposed to happen instead of the `(eval):2` error.

-Yep, `"$(rbenv-help $command)"` evaluates to the usage instructions for `version`, just like it did with `shell`.
-So why is it trying to `eval` usage instructions for `shell`, but not `version`?
-We know from [the PR diff](https://github.com/rbenv/rbenv/pull/914/files){:target="_blank" rel="noopener"} that the solution was to treat commands that are prefixed with `sh-` differently.
-Where is this happening?
+So why does this error only happen with `rbenv shell`, not with `rbenv version`?
+Why is the code trying to `eval` usage instructions for `shell`, but not `version`?

 OK, I'll stop here and admit that I cheated a little.
 I initially was stumped by this question, so I decided to punt on it for the time being and continued onward.
-Then, months later when I was re-reading and editing this post, I went back with the knowledge I had gained reading the other files in this repo and leveraged that knowledge to deduce what is happening here.
+Then, months later when I was re-reading and editing this post, I leveraged the knowledge I had gained during those months to deduce what is happening here.

 TL;DR- one of the things that RBENV does when you add that `eval "$(rbenv init -)"` string to your shell config is that it creates a shell function (also called `rbenv`).
 When you run `rbenv` commands from inside your terminal, you're **not** running the `rbenv` bash script, at least not directly.
-Instead, you're **actually** running *this shell function*, which in turn calls the `rbenv` shell script.
+Instead, you're **actually** running *this shell function*, which in turn calls the `rbenv` script.
 You can verify this by running `which rbenv` from your terminal:

 ```
 $ which rbenv